Irish Christmas songs and Celtic carols to help you through the festive season!

 This Christmas favorite was written as a poem by Dubliner, Cecil Frances Alexander.
 It was first published in 1848 in “Miss Cecil Humphreys' hymnbook Hymns for little Children”.
 It was an English organist, Henry John Gauntlett, who set the poem to music the next year.

 The carol was first recorded by the King's College Choir in 1948.
-Since then it has been recorded and sung by hundreds including: Mary Chapin Carpenter, The Chieftains, Daniel O'Donnell, The Mormon Tabernacle Choir, Petula Clark, Jethro Tull and Sufjan Stevens.
+Since then it has been recorded and sung by hundreds including Mary Chapin Carpenter, The Chieftains, Daniel O'Donnell, The Mormon Tabernacle Choir, Petula Clark, Jethro Tull and Sufjan Stevens.

 "Curoo, Curoo" / "The Carol of the Birds"

 Named “Curoo, Curoo” (mimicking the call of birds) or “The Carol of the Birds” this song dates back to the 1800s.
 The song literally celebrates the melodies of the birds.
-In the past it has been recorded by singers such as The Clancy Brothers and Danny O’Flaherty.
+In the past, it has been recorded by singers such as The Clancy Brothers and Danny O’Flaherty.

 "I Saw Three Ships"

 Although British in origin this has been an Irish favorite for a very long time.
 The song originated in the 17th century in Derbyshire, England.
-It’s thought the song refers to three ships which brought the purported relics of the Biblical magi to Cologne Cathedral in the 12th century.
+It’s thought the song refers to three ships which brought the purported relics of the Biblical Magi to Cologne Cathedral in the 12th century.

 This has also been recorded by several artists including Craig Duncan, on the album “Irish Christmas” and “Narada Presents: The Best of Celtic Christmas."

 This has officially been voted the best Christmas song of all time by various television, radio and magazine polls in Ireland and abroad.
 The Pogues released this tune back in 1987 and it took the world by storm.
-Featuring Shane McGowan and Kirsty MacColl it featured in the album “If I Should Fall from Grace of God.”
+Featuring Shane McGowan and Kirsty MacColl it featured on the album “If I Should Fall from Grace of God.”